ECP-WarpX/WarpX/Docs/source/usage/workflows/ml_dataset_training.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A neural network such as the one we trained here can be incorporated in other BLAST codes.
-`Consider the example using neural networks in ImpactX <https://impactx.readthedocs.io/en/latest/usage/examples/pytorch_surrogate_model/README.html>`__.
+Consider `this <https://impactx.readthedocs.io/en/latest/usage/examples/pytorch_surrogate_model/README.html>`__ example using neural networks in ImpactX.

 .. bibliography::
    :keyprefix: ml-